 Activities at Little Kulala

-Little Kulala - Guided Electric Fat Bike Excursions
+Wilderness Little Kulala – Guided Electric Fat-Wheeled Bike Excursions

-Explore the natural wonders of Namibia and take in the majestic landscapes riding electric powered fat bikes.
+Explore the natural wonders of Namibia and take in the majestic landscapes riding electric powered fat-wheeled bikes.
 An exciting way to explore the stunning open plains with your guide.

 Walking trails focus on becoming immersed in this remote area, as well as its scenic beauty and the fascinating, and surprisingly, diverse array of insects, reptiles and rodents which make this dry and harsh region their home.
-The Tsauchab River Trail takes a stroll along a fascinating dry riverbed.
+The Tsauchab River Trail provides a revealing stroll along a productive dry riverbed.

 After dark, another realm of the Namib awakes.
-Walks reveal some of these captivating critters such as dancing white lady spiders and scorpions which fluoresce under UV lights.
+Walks reveal some of these captivating critters such as dancing white lady spiders and numerous scorpion species which fluoresce under UV light.

-The balloon safari on the Kulala Wilderness Reserve offers a truly unique experience to soar silently above the magnificent sand dunes and desert, with a champagne breakfast being served at your landing site. *This activity is at additional cost and is closed from 15 January to 15 February.
+The hot air balloon safari on the Kulala Wilderness Reserve offers a truly unique bird's-eve view experience of the remote wilderness below.
+Soar above the magnificent sand dunes and roaring desert, with a champagne breakfast being served upon landing.

 Set out in the late afternoon for a nature drive and complete your excursion in a remote and dramatic spot on the reserve sipping a gin and tonic while watching the sunset.